Marguerite Mahy

 Her artwork can be found in private collections in Canada, the UK, France,Mexico and Asia.

-In 2004 she recieved two awards from juried shows: Horourable Mention and Juror's Choice in the Artists Guild Shows.
+She recieved two awards from juried shows: Horourable Mention and Juror's Choice in the Artists Guild Shows.

 An active lifestyle and a love of travel and allows Marguerite to sketch, paint and photograph the outdoors.
 Her credo is to allow her style to evolve naturally, while exploring subject, colour and technique.